radicallyopensecurity/password-training/README.md

 ![](Images/Screenshot_hotspotnaming.png)
 ![](Images/Screenshot_hotspotphone.png)
-[Insert screenshots of AP settings and the name in the AP list]
+Image: Access point name in the interface and on phone

 At this point clients can start connecting to your WiFi access point and you will be able to start further attacks.